mikael-johnsson/the-flag-quiz/README.md

 - The solution to the bug in the compareAnswer function was created by the Stack Overflow user *dfsq*

-- To shuffle both the questions and the options The *Fisher-Yates shuffle* function was used.
+- To shuffle the questions and the options The *Fisher-Yates shuffle* function was used.

 ###  Media